Best Broker for German Investors

 What is the Freistellungsauftrag and how do I set it up?

 The Freistellungsauftrag applies your Sparerpauschbetrag — the 1,000 EUR annual saver’s allowance (2,000 EUR for jointly assessed couples) — before any Kapitalertragsteuer or Abgeltungsteuer is withheld on investment gains.
-Trade Republic, Scalable Capital, and Smartbroker+ all handle this digitally in-app in under a minute.
+Trade Republic, Scalable Capital, Smartbroker+, and the direct banks and brokers covered here all handle this digitally in-app or online in under a minute.
 You can split the allowance across multiple brokers, but the combined total across all brokers must not exceed 1,000 EUR per person.
 With IBKR or DEGIRO you typically claim the allowance in your annual Steuererklarung rather than setting it on the platform.